Graduate Course Descriptions

 598 Thesis Research

 0 TO 16 hours.
-Individual study required of all students pursuing advanced degree in political science under thesis option.
+The individual study required of all students pursuing an advanced degree in political science under thesis option.
 Satisfactory/Unsatisfactory grading only.
 Prerequisite(s): Consent of the instructor.
 Open only to degree candidates.

 599 Dissertation Research

 0 TO 16 hours.
-Individual study required of all students pursuing Ph.D. degree with specialization in political science.
+The individual study required of all students pursuing Ph.D. degree with a specialization in political science.
 Satisfactory/Unsatisfactory grading only.
 Prerequisite(s): Consent of the instructor.
 Open only to degree candidates.

 Information provided by the Office of Academic Affairs, Academic Programs.